needle-mirror/com.unity.entities/Unity.Entities/SourceGenerators/Source~/README.md

 If the test fails it will show a diff of the pre-recorded file with the newly generated one.
 You can set `CSharpSourceGeneratorVerifier<>.k_OverrideSourceOfTruthOnTestThrow` to true to auto-verify every failing test (and update the saved verifications).

 All these tests can be run from inside of Rider or with `dotnet test`.

+If you want to check what the resulting code looks like when running a unit test, put a breakpoint in `SourceOutputHelpers.OutputSourceToFile` and then call the `sourceTextProvider` function from debugger's immediate window and inspect the return value.

 ### Tips and Tricks